-The application period for the 2023 StAR Program is now open.
-Learn more and apply now.
+The application period for the 2023 StAR Program is now closed.

 Each summer, a select group of high school students will be invited to SickKids for our Mentorship Program.
-While at the Hospital, students will be able to customize their experience based on their interests across medical disciplines available at the Hospital.
-By coordinating with SickKids doctors and researchers, the program will address topics the students are interested in throughout the progam, so that everybody gets to hear about what interests them.
+Prior to the program, students will be able to fill out a survey describing their interests in bio-medical research.
+The goal of this program is to cover all the topics students are interested in throughout the progam, so that everybody gets to hear about what interests them.

 Kids Science partners with the SickKids Summer Research (SSuRe) Program, which provides opportunities for university students to conduct research in a laboratory or clinical setting at SickKids under the supervision of a Research Institute scientist.
 Find out more about this year’s program activities, learn how to apply for a research position, and important deadlines.